Damodaram411/NYTimes/README.md

 How to Run App

-.open Nytimes Target and Slelect any Target and Run the App By clicking Comand+R
+.open NYTimes.xcodeproj file and slelect any Target and Run the App By clicking Comand+R

 .To Test Unit Tests Comand+U